Generative AI - a guide for faculty and staff

 Winter 2025 - 5 credit College Success course

-About generative AI (including, but not limited to, ChatGPT) and Academic Integrity
+About generative AI and Academic Integrity

 3. Work completed through the use of genAI, and not completely transparently cited, is considered work that has been plagiarizedfabricated or falsified, or completed through cheating, depending on the nature of the assignment and the use of genAI.
 See COL 101 Academic Integrity policy above.